Erik Mesterton

-Erik Mesterton (4 October 1903 – 10 January 2004) was a Swedish writer, literature critic and translator.
+Erik Mesterton (4 October 1903 – 10 January 2004) was a Swedish writer, literary critic and translator.

 Together with poet Karin Boye he was editor for the influential culture magazine Spektrum in the 1930s (Modernist (T. S. Eliot was a favourite) and Freudian readings of literature were introduced.
 Mesterton lived in Gothenburg where he also did research on literature with scholars from the University of Gothenburg.

+Mesterton's translation of Eliot's The Waste Land ("Det öde landet", 1932), made in collaboration with Karin Boye, and his essays in Spektrum was widely influential on Swedish 20th century literature.

+Mesterton also translated from several other languages, including works by the Polish poet Zbigniew Herbert, and translated Swedish authors such as Pär Lagerkvist to English.
+In 1967, he re-translated Hamlet to Swedish in collaboration with Erik Lindegren.